juliangruber/barse/README.md

 Consume a chunk of binary data with the given `length`.

 `fn` is called with the current `chunk` and `offset` and is expected to synchronously return the parsed Object/String/whatever, which then will be emitted under `name` in the results object.
+In addition, `fn` is bound to the object containing the parsed data of the current chunk.

 The example above written using `next`: